Georgia Paraquat Poisoning Attorneys

 - Spread awareness of the dangers associated with paraquat, which helps others at risk

-At Kenneth S. Nugent, P.C., our legal team works on what’s known as a contingency basis, meaning you don’t have to pay any fees upfront or hourly rates.
+At Kenneth S. Nugent, P.C., our legal team works on what’s known as a contingency basis.
+That means that you don’t have to pay any fees upfront or hourly rates.
 Your lawyer will receive a percentage of your paraquat settlement or verdict results only if your case is successful.
-Contact us today to find out if you qualify to make a claim.
+There is absolutely no risk to get the help of one of our great lawyers right now.
+Fill out our free case evaluation form or give us a call at 770-820-0711 to get started.
 One Call, That’s All!